Modern Slavery Statement 2022

 Safeguarding & Whistleblowing

-Modern slavery training is also covered in the safeguarding children and adults elearning module.
-Further advice can be found in our safeguarding policies and procedures and from safeguarding leads.
+As referred to above, Modern slavery training is covered in the safeguarding children and adults eLearning module.
+Further advice can be found in our safeguarding policies and procedures and from the Trust safeguarding lead or local safeguarding champions.

 We adhere to the principles inherent within our policies for safeguarding children and adults.
 These are compliant with the Trust’s multiagency agreements and provide clear guidance so that our employees are aware of how they can raise safeguarding concerns about colleagues or service users or about practices within our business or supply chain.